 Decryption is the process of decoding data.

 E-Commerce: Short for electronic commerce.
 It’s the buying and selling of goods online, through websites.
 Products sold through e-commerce can be physical products that require shipping, or digital products delivered electronically.
+Embedded Style: An embedded style is a CSS style written into the head of an XHTML document.
+It only effects the elements on that page, instead of site-wide as a separate CSS file does.
+Style in an embedded style sheet will override styles from the linked CSS file.

 External Style Sheet: This is a CSS document that is written in a separate, external document.
 The biggest advantage to using an external style sheet is that it can be linked to by multiple HTML/XHTML files (which means changes made to the style sheet will effect all the pages linked to it without having to change each page individually).